vikashkumr/luckydraw/README.md

 - main task is to finding winner among all participants for that I have used randomisation technique among all, have used Math.random() function.

 # Project Structure

->
-- proper patterns has been followed to build the application with controller, service layer and repository
+>- proper patterns has been followed to build the application with controller, service layer and repository
-- Controllers
+>- Controllers
     - EventController - Handle frontend request to perform an event related task (add an event, see next event, etc)
     - UserController  - Handle frontend request to perform user related task (register user, get user, etc)
     - GameController -  Handle frontend request to perform Game related task (participation, getWinner, etc)

-- Service
+>- Service
     - EventService - implemented logic for eventController
     - GameService - implemented logic for gameController
     - UserService - implemented logic for userController

-- Repository
+>- Repository
     - eventRepository
     - gameRepository
     - userRepository

-- Entity
+>- Entity
     - Users
     - Event
     - Participation
->

-#Steps to run application
+# Steps to run application
 - Install postgres database in system and create Role and database
 - commands:
   - sudo apt install postgresql postgresql-contrib